-Join Gordon Luckett for an in-depth discussion in this video Using the exercise files, part of Up and Running with MapGuide Open Source.
+Join Gordon Luckett for an in-depth discussion in this video Using the exercise files, part of Learning MapGuide Open Source.

 - If you're a member of lynda.com, you have access to the exercise files used throughout this course.
 The files should be extracted to your desktop.
 In the exercise files folder you will find three key folders RASTER, SHPFILES and SYMBOLS.
 The symbols and shapefiles will be used on your desktop, but you'll be copying the raster folder up to your MapGuide server.
 You have many ways of doing this, but in the course you will have your network administrator map your server's C:\UPLOAD folder to your local X drive.
 Your network administrator can do this for you.